 Orlando, with a population of more than 300,000, is one of the biggest municipalities in the state of Florida, and when it comes to water quality, Florida is one of the worst states in all of the United States.
-But, if you live in Orlando, and you’re worried about the water quality, let us ease your concerns.

-Orlando’s tap water is safe and in compliance with legal guidelines.
+But, if you live in Orlando, and are worried about the water quality, you can rest easy knowing that unlike florida, Orlando’s tap water is safe and in compliance with legal guidelines.
 The latest water quality report provided by the Orlando Utilities Commission shows that, except in a few individual cases, there are no instances of contamination levels above the safety guidelines set by the Environmental Protection Agency (EPA) under the National Primary Drinking Water Regulations (NPDWRs).

 The most recent Orlando water quality report shows that the tap water across the city has heavy metals such as lead and copper, and disinfection byproducts like total trihalomethanes, haloacetic acids, and bromate.
 In some individual water samples, these contaminant groups test higher than EPA action limits.